RatherRude/Elite-Dangerous-AI-Integration/docs/text-generation/LLM-setup.md

        - ./config/settings.yaml:/app/settings.yaml
  ```

  The settings file will _not_ be present when you first clone or launch the container, and this is fine.
-This will be generated after we launch the server.
+This will be generated after we save our settings from the webui.

  Finally, we are going to jump down to the Hardware acceleration section.
 If you do _not_ an nvidia card, you will want to comment out  all of the nvidia section.
 Do this by adding a # to the beginning of each line.
 If you have an Intel or AMD card, uncomment the appropriate section by deleting the # at the beginning of the lines, as exampled below.